dungdm93/netfilter-persistent-plugins/README.md

 ```

 * **Your IPVS rules are now persisted, and automatically load on boot.**
-If you'd like to load/reset IPVS rules:
+If you'd like to manual load/reset IPVS rules, run this command:
 ```bash
 service netfilter-persistent reload